red6/dmn-check/README.md

 The following subsections describe the available validations in detail.
 The DMN decision tables used in this section are derived from an example on [camunda.org](https://camunda.org/).

+## Integrated in dmnmgr

+dmnmgr is _a toolkit incoperating the Camunda DMN implementation and providing tools to develop DMN based applications in cross functional teams._ It ships with a `dmn-check` integration and visualizes the warnings and errors in the graphical representation of the DMN model.
+You need to install the [dmnmgr-client](https://github.com/davidibl/dmnmgr-client) and [dmnmgr-server](https://github.com/davidibl/dmnmgr-server) to use it.

 ### Duplicate Rules

 Consider the following DMN decision table with hit policy `UNIQUE`: